mozilla/layout-triage/README.md

 Run `npm run publish`.
 This will publish everything in the `dist` directory to the `gh-pages` branch and push it to GitHub.

+## Clearing Future Data

+Run `npm run clear`.
+This will remove triage duty cycles from next week onwards.
+Useful if the set of triagers changes.

 ## Resetting All Data

 **Note:** This will erase all triage history in `dist/history.json` and start triage rotation over using the first team member listed on `config.json`.